 Karen’s passion for wildlife and nature shines through in her artwork, producing highly detailed wildlife studies in two very different mediums, Scratchboard and Pastel.
 Combining her artwork with a love of photography, she enjoys visiting predator-free islands and bird sanctuaries, and often spends many hours capturing the essence of New Zealand’s wonderful native birds.
-Through her artwork, Karen supports several conservation groups including those who are working tirelessly to ‘bring back the birds’ to New Zealand. www.wild-impressions.co.nz
+Through her artwork, Karen supports several conservation groups including those who are working tirelessly to ‘bring back the birds’ to New Zealand.
+She has won awards nationally for both Scratchboard & Pastel and exhibits internationally.
+Karen was juried in as a Master Scratchboard Artist (MSA) with the International Society of Scratchboard Artists in 2014, and awarded an honorary membership of Pastel Artists of NZ (APANZ). www.wild-impressions.co.nz

 Alongside winemaking (Kevin established his own label, Greywacke, in 2009), Kevin has developed a parallel career in photography.
 For over two decades his evocative images have appeared in countless publications worldwide.
 His first book was the The Colour of Wine, a photographic essay on the vineyards of Marlborough.
 His second book The Landscape of New Zealand Wine is one of the most impressive collections of New Zealand wine landscape images ever assembled and an eloquent portrayal of a unique and varied landscape that produces some of the finest wine in the world. www.kevinjudd.co.nz